Meghan Markle To Cook Holiday Feast For Her First Thanksgiving As A Royal Wife, Per ‘Hollywood Life’

 “Meghan’s planning to invite a few of Harry’s good friends and their wives and kids, it’ll be a proper Thanksgiving feast.”

 Meghan Markle has been vocal about her love of cooking and also for big sit down dinners.
-The former actress once told the Today Showthat she is “a big fan” of big Sunday dinners with loved ones.
+The former actress once told the Today Show that she is “a big fan” of big Sunday dinners with loved ones.

 “Whether we’re eating lamb tagine, pot roast or a hearty soup, the idea of gathering for a hearty meal with friends and family on a Sunday makes me feel comforted,” Markle said, adding that she is also a fan of meals that cook in a Crock Pot all day long.